Paediatric Musculoskeletal System

 This course focusses on the process of differential diagnosis in the paediatric population from the neonate to teenagers in relation to the musculoskeletal system.
 The course will cover case history taking, potential red flags and examination of the paediatric patient presenting with a potential musculoskeletal complaint.

-Summary of Osteopathic Practice Standards and other CPD elements covered in this course
+Osteopathic Practice Standards (updated) and other CPD elements covered

 This course includes 30 minutes covering the specific requirements regarding gaining consent when treating children of different age groups.